 And while I'll usually list lots of possible substitutions, there are a few ingredients that just can't be replaced.
 That's why I've dedicated this whole post to sumac—I really believe it's worth it to have a jar in your pantry, especially if you want to regularly cook Middle Eastern food.

 Sumac is made from the ground-up pods of the sumac shrub.
-It adds a lovely tangy, subtly bitter flavor to whatever it's dusted over.
+It adds a wonderfully tangy, subtly bitter flavor to whatever it's dusted over.
 It tastes acidic, but without tasting like citrus or vinegar.
 An added bonus is the dramatic color, which ranges from tawny red to burgundy, and adds a pop of color to a humble plate of hummus or labneh.
 It's a staple of Middle Eastern cuisine (as well as many other cuisines around the world) and can be used wherever a little extra tartness is called for.
 I use it in the following recipes, so feel free to visit these pages if you're looking for a way to use up a stockpile of sumac:

 But all of this is not to say that sumac is never replaceable.
 In certain recipes, lemon will add the necessary tartness, and the sumac won't entirely be missed.
 But sumac adds a distinctive flavor that just isn't exactly the same as lemon.
 Some dishes, where sumac is the star, simply can't be made without it.
 Take fattoush/fattoushie.
 If you don't have sumac, you might as well choose another salad (although you shouldn't worry, because there are plenty of Middle Eastern salads that don't require sumac).